solowon27/weather-engine/README.md

 ** The weather icons used in this application are from Iconfinder.
 ** The date and time display functionality is powered by the dayjs library.
+** The weather data is obtained from the OpenWeatherMap API.
-** some of the code was provided by copilot
+** some of the code was provided by the help of copilot //like this thing

 ## License
 This project is not licensed under any.